-Residents enter 1011 E Cumberland Avenue through a quiet landscaped courtyard, removed from the busy street.
+Residents enter 1011 E Cumberland Avenue through a quiet landscaped courtyard removed from the busy street and designed in collaboration with landscape architects Reed Hilderbrand and Future Green Studio.
 This calming entry sequence into a bright lobby with natural materials and textures encourages a grounding transition from the city to home.
 Windows in the elevator lobbies and balconies on each floor support the Floridian culture of indoor-outdoor living and connect residents to seasons and weather patterns.
-The rooftop amenities, including a fitness center, kitchen, pool and yoga studio with a terrace, are designed to foster community and support health and well-being.
+The rooftop amenities, including a fitness center, kitchen, pool, and yoga studio with a terrace, are designed to foster community and support health and well-being.
 Planted areas integrated throughout the rooftop connect residents with nature and help reknit the local ecosystem.

 1011 E Cumberland is developed by Strategic Property Partners LLC (SPP).
 The project team also includes:

 Creative Sign Designs, DeSimone Engineers, Future Green Studio, IBA Consultants, Inc., Lerch Bates, MOSS & Associates, O’Donnel Dannwolf & Partners, Office for Visual Interaction, Paladino and Company, Reed Hilderbrand, SLS Consulting, Stantec, Steven Feller PE, LLC, and Streetsense